RedPez/horisean-accessibility/README.md

 No specific installaction requirements.

+Live webpage can be accessed here: https://redpez.github.io/horisean-accessibility

 ## Usage

-No usage instructions required as the task was to rewite the code only.
+No usage instructions required as the task was to rewrite the code only.

 Here is a screenshot of the webpage being worked on.